epage/epage.github.io/blog/blog/redefining-failure.md

 This week, I started on a refactoring of `assert_cli` in an effort to move it to "1.0" for the CLI working group.
 I needed some new errors and rather than continuing to extend the existing brittle system based on `error-chain`, I thought I'd give `failure` a try.
-I figured this was fine because 99% of `assert_cli` users are just unwrapping the error in their tests rather than passing it along, making breaking error changes of little impact.
+I figured breaking changes in `failure` would have minimal impact on my users because 99% of `assert_cli` users are just unwrapping the error in their tests rather than passing it along.

 I structured `assert_cli`'s `error-chain` errors to leverage chaining.
 The chaining hierarchy is something like:
 - Spawn Failed